dagger/dagger/docs/current/labs/project-zenith.md

 ## Troubleshooting

-Zenith still isn't perfectly complete!
+Zenith still isn't complete!
 So, if you come across bugs, it helps to have some techniques for working out what's going on.

 If you run into problems, please share in the `#zenith-help` channel in the